 The tong jaws will often require removal to change jaw size or replace worn jaw die inserts.
 Open the tong door to disable tong rotation (rotation is inhibited by safety door systems).
 Support the jaw being removed from the bottom, and use a wrench to loosen and remove the jaw pivot bolt.
-Slide the jaw away from the rotary gear towards the centre of the cage plate assembly, and lift clear of the tong.
+Slide the jaw away from the rotary gear towards the centre of the cage plate assembly, and lift clear of the tong (see Illustration 2.F.1).
 Repeat for the other jaw.